How to Install Jenkins on Ubuntu

 sudo systemctl status jenkins

-A bright green entry labelled active (running) should appear in the output, indicating that the service is running.
+A bright green entry labeled active (running) should appear in the output, indicating that the service is running:

-4. Exit the status screen by pressing Ctrl+Z.
+4. Exit the status screen by pressing Ctrl+C.

 Step 4: Modify Firewall to Allow Jenkins